neghani/learnwire/readme.md

 ### Build Rock, Paper and Scissor game with Vanilla JS

-1. In Week #1 assignment we create a repo, in the root of the same repo create another folder called `Week-5-assignment`
+1. In Week #1 assignment, we create a repo, in the root of the same repo create another folder called `Week-5-assignment`.
-1. Build Rock,Paper and Scissor game with Vanilla JS in the folder
+1. Build Rock, Paper, and Scissor game with Vanilla JS in the folder
-1. Link update you portfolio page with a link to that subfolder you created
+1. Link update your portfolio page with a link to that subfolder you created
 1. Push the changes to the remote repo
 1. Verify if the remote app is updated with new links {A demo video of the assignment will be placed here}